LotteLinkArchive/SurRender/README.md

 ## Environment

-If you'd like to contribute, you will need to set up the build environment.
+If you'd like to contribute (or just use SurRender at all), you will need to set up the build environment.
 To do this...

 ```sh
 # Clone the project AND THE SUBMODULES